diegofernandezfontana/bitcoinydolarhoy/historical/README.md

 `yarn get:aggregate`

+- Copy the data/days-with-data.json to the bitcoindolarhoy project as a JSON file with data.json name

+`yarn cp:static`

 ---

 Better data can be required later on, since there are a lot of days where the price of the USD is not as precise and some days are also missing.